 ● Deaf Now Interpreting, LLC

 People who are deaf or hearing-impaired also benefit from getting involved with local organizations.
 These organizations help enhance a community sense among participants and members, and they provide a wealth of resources.
 Some area organizations include National Black Deaf Advocates, Deaf-Blind Multihandicapped Association of Texas, and the Houston Chapter of the Hearing Loss Association of America.

 Contact Memorial Hearing

 Houston contains a wealth of services and resources for those who are deaf or hearing impaired.
 There are also community resources and programs for family members and friends of those who are hard of hearing, and this support can make a big difference.

-If your hearing has gotten worse, or you think you may have a hearing impairment that is holding you back from participating in normal activities, Memorial Healing can help.
+If your hearing has gotten worse, or you think you may have a hearing impairment that is holding you back from participating in normal activities, Memorial Hearing can help.
 We provide comprehensive hearing tests to determine the type and severity extent of the impairment.